dsmyda/upsolve/README.md

+# Upsolve

-# Upsolve manages and reminds you about contest problems that you weren\'t able to solve.
+Upsolve manages and reminds you about contest problems that you weren\'t able to solve.

 ## Installation